VirtualDataLab/sphinx/docs/chapter_phil/What is probability? Bayes contra Hume.rst

 swan argument, comes from the time that the British went to Australia.
 Guess what they found?
 Of course, they found black swans.

-The second interesting mind here is Karl Popper, who wrote a lot about the philosophy of science and what distinguishes science from non-science.
-Popper argued against positivism and with it inductive thinking and his philosophy was fallibilism.
-In a nutshell (because `Chapter 1.2`_ is dealing with this in a much deeper way): You cannot say something is true, you can only falsify statements.
-Popper agreed with Hume’s statements (e.g. `Popper, 1934`_).
+The second interesting mind here is Karl Popper, who essentially started the research field of philosophy of science by attempting to formalize what distinguishes science from non-science.
+Popper argued against positivism and with it inductive thinking.
+His alternative philosophy was *fallibilism*.
+In a nutshell (because `Chapter 1.2`_ is dealing with this in a much deeper way): You cannot verify a theory - say a theory is true;
+you can only falsify theory.
+In this, Popper agreed with Hume’s pessimism on induction (e.g. `Popper, 1934`_).
 For him a theory would in a best case scenario always be a guess, nothing more.
 Maybe his reasoning had something to do with the fact that during his youth one of the most dominant theories – Newtonian physics – was replaced by relativity and quantum physics.
 With that, something that many people believed